medic/cht-docs/content/en/apps/tutorials/application-settings.md

 description: >
   Managing CHT application settings
 relatedContent: >
+  apps/reference/app-settings
+  apps/guides/performance/replication/#depth
+  core/overview/transitions
 ---

 ## Purpose of the Tutorial

-This tutorial will take you through how to manage the CHT application settings, including; setting user roles and permissions, enabling and disabling transitions, configuring contact hierarchy and configuring replication.
+This tutorial will take you through how to manage the CHT application settings, including;

+- Setting user roles and permissions
+- Enabling and disabling transitions
+- Configuring contact hierarchy and configuring replication.

+App settings allow you to both persist information that is critical to the application outside the code, and to create profiles that store the preferences for project deployments.

 ## Brief Overview of Key Concepts